 Wood stocks need special attention.
 You will need to treat your wood stock with wax to prevent swelling and cracking.
-Birchwood Casey’s gun stock wax is safe to use on wood, metal and leather.
+Birchwood Casey’s gun stock wax is safe to use on wood, metal, and leather.
 Do not forget to wax inside the stock.
 Remove as much of the metal parts as you can, such as the receiver and barrel.
-Wax the wood under the metal and then reassemble the gun before storing.
+Wax the wood under the metal and then reassemble the gun before storing it.

 Burying Your Weapon

 If you decide to bury your weapon for a bug-out situation, preparing it for storage is just the same as illustrated above, with the exception of storing it in a gun sock.
-Instead, use wax paper or storage bags, such as Aloksak Weapons Storage Bags for handguns and for rifles.
+Instead, use wax paper or storage bags.
 Underground storage takes extra steps.
-You will want your long-term storage container to be corrosion-and weather-proof.
-Get PVC or ABS pipe thick enough to store your rifle or handgun in.
+You will want your long-term storage container to be corrosion and weather-proof.
+Get PVC or ABS pipes thick enough to store your rifle or handgun in.
 Seal the pipe with threaded, water-proof sealant.

 Before you decide to bury your weapon/weapons, consider the following: